ZengineHQ/developers/plugins/api/services/index.md

     </tbody>
 </table>

+# znFilterMatcher

+The znFilterMatcher service lets your plugin compare a record against a filter and determine if it's a match.
+It uses the same matching as querying records using a filter or for conditional field rules.
+One case you might use this for is to filter down a list of records that have already been fetched without making an additional request to the API.

+For the matching to work properly, the data you are filtering on must be present in the record.
+Additionally, subfilters of fields on other forms and dynamic conditions, such as `logged-in-user`, are not supported.

+{% highlight js %}

+var record = { 'field123': 'Chicago', 'field456': 2015 };

+if (znFilterMatcher(record, { 'and': [{ 'prefix': '', 'attribute': 'field123', 'value': 'Chicago'}]})) {
+	// Record Matches field123 = Chicago
+}

+if (znFilterMatcher(record, { 'and': [{ 'prefix': 'min', 'attribute': 'field456', 'value': 2015}]})) {
+	// Record Matches field456 >= 2015
+}

+{% endhighlight %}

 # znData

 The znData service provides a [collection of resources](#available-resources) that should be used for accessing data via the {{site.productName}} [REST API]({{site.baseurl}}/rest-api/resources).
 After passing the name of the resource to the service, you get back an object that can use the methods described below: `get`, `query`, `save`, `update`, `delete`, `saveAll`, `updateAll` and `deleteAll`.
 All methods return a standard [Angular promise object]({{site.angularDomain}}/{{site.angularVersion}}/docs/api/ng/service/$q){:target="_blank"}.